 configured password hash mechanism set for the backend

 in the global configuration file

-Since TYPO3 version 6.2, the Install Tool password is set during the installation process.
+The Install Tool password is set during the installation process.
 This means, in the case that a system administrator hands over the TYPO3 instance to you, it should also provide you with the appropriate password.